MO-RISE/crowsnest-connector-lidar-ouster/README.md

 * Listens on the continuous stream of LidarScanPackets
 * Transform these to the NED frame (requires manual input for now and assumes a static sensor)
 * Wraps into a brefv message and outputs over MQTT
-* TODO: Output to file
+* TODO: Container output to file
-* TODO: Flag for connecting to MQTT broker

 For configuring the sensor hardware, the [TCP API](https://static.ouster.dev/sensor-docs/image_route1/image_route2/common_sections/API/tcp-api.html) is recommended.

 ### Typical setup (docker-compose)

+See also `docker-compose.example.yml`

 ```yaml
 version: '3'